 TANZANIA

 Jambo!
-This is the Africa of dreams.
-Our safari cost One Thousand Dollars, but it was truly amazing.
+Tanzania is the Africa of dreams.
+After travelling all the way from South Africa by local bus, we did not see even one elephant, so we decided to splurge on a touristy safari.
+This cost 1000 dollars, but it was truly amazing.
+Ah the wildlife!
 We could hear lions roaring in the night from our campground :-) We recommend visiting the Ngorongoro Conservation Area, the collapsed cone of an ancient volcano, 20 kilometers across and full of animals.
 Stunning.
 Our drive took us by the Olduvai Gorge, home of the earliest evidence of our pre-human, bipedal ancestors, footprints some 3.6 million years old, virtually indistinguishable from those of modern man.
-More evidence for evolution.
+More evidence for the fact of evolution.

 We cannot get visas for Sudan to continue overland as hoped, so we have to fly.
-This is good in that we can spend more time enjoying Africa and less time in over-crowded minibuses.
+This is good in that we can skip the long desert marathon and spend more time enjoying African culture.
 We will fly to Rwanda, then Ethiopia, then Egypt ...

 Greetings from Zanzibar (the ZAN in TanZANia).

-Zanzibar is a beautiful island in the Indian Ocean.
-Until recently it was the capital of Arab sultans.
+Zanzibar is a beautiful island in the Indian Ocean, and the former domain of Arabian sultans.
 Zanzibar is where black sub-Saharan Africa meets conservative Islam.
 White tourists are granted flexibility, but we are expected to dress conservatively away from the beaches.
 A Christian women from Kenya was recently stoned to death for not adhering to the strict dress code!
 Of course not all Muslim cultures are so draconian.
 Indonesia comes to mind.
 It's sad to see tension between Muslims and Christians on lovely Zanzibar, because they share the same God of Abraham.
-There are places where they live together in harmony, so problems are cultural and political, not religious per se.
+There are places where they live together in harmony, so the problems are cultural and political, not religious per se.
 The Koran does not mandate a dress code.

 Most tourists in Zanzibar head straight to the white-sand beaches, but Stone Town is worth a visit.
 The labyrinth of narrow streets has quality shops, restaurants, and plenty of culture.